Is wild camping allowed in Croatia?

 Fact #1 - 101 Dalmatians

-Fact #2 - Currency
+Fact #2 - Natural wonders

-Almost 10 percent of Croatia consists of nature parks, national parks, and nature reserves.
+Almost 10 per cent of Croatia consists of nature parks, national parks and nature reserves.
 So you can explore a lot.

-Fact #4 - pure sunshine
+Fact #3 - Pure sunshine

-Fact #5 - On the move
+Fact #4 - On the move

-Fact #6 - The White House
+Fact #5 - The White House

-Fact #8 - Archipelago Sea
+Fact #6 - Sea of islands

-Croatia has 1,246 islands of which only 47 are permanently inhabited.
-The largest islands are Cres, Krk, and Brač
+Croatia has 1,246 islands, of which only 47 are permanently inhabited.
+The largest islands are Cres, Krk and Brač

-Fact #10 - Tie
+Fact #8 - Tie

-The Croatians invented the tie, which used to be part of the uniforms of the Croatian army.
+Croats invented the tie, which used to be part of the uniforms of the Croatian army.

 Everything you need to know for your trip